Tag: Philadelphia

 This was a surprise to me since I knew very little about Duncan.
 Now it became clear that he was a successful businessman who embraced modern ideas at a time of rapid changes in society.

 Duncan McGregor Mitcheson (1827-1904) was the middle child of Robert Mitcheson and Mary Frances McGregor.
 Born in northern England and in Scotland, they were married in Philadelphia around 1818.
 Duncan’s older sister, Catharine Mitcheson Bagg, was my two-times great-grandmother.
 The Mitcheson family lived in Spring Garden, in the northern part of Philadelphia.
 The family’s home was large and, after their parents died around 1860, Duncan’s older brother, Reverend Robert M. Mitcheson, and his wife and children lived there.
-Duncan lived with them until Robert died in 1877.
+Duncan lived with them until his brother died in 1877.
 In the 1880 census, when he was age 53, Duncan appears to have been staying in a rooming house.
 Later Philadelphia city directories show that he lived on Spruce Street, near the old part of the city, and had an office nearby on Walnut Street.
 He never married.

 Like his two brothers, Duncan attended the University of Pennsylvania, but unlike them, he did not graduate.3 He dropped out in 1842, at the end of his second year.
 University attendance was rare then: there were only 26 students, all male, in Duncan’s freshman class.